-Are you ready to learn how to dry rose petals in the oven?!
+Are you ready to learn how to dry roses in the oven?!
 With the summer holiday’s here for many families, keeping yourself and the kids entertained can somewhat be a challenge.
 However, one activity that I LOVE to do when I’ve got a spare afternoon is to make natural cleaning and beauty products.
 It’s a super-simple yet brilliant way to start moving forward in the fight against plastic!

 That’s why I’m thrilled to be teaming up with Belling’s Summer Holiday Club – a selection of creative ideas to keep the family entertained this season!
 Belling is a well-known cooking appliance brand here in the UK and recently carried out a survey which showed that the kitchen really is the heart to any home.
 That makes this family craft ideal for families in need of a little entertainment during long summer days.

 So grab some rose petals, switch on the oven and join me as I show you how to create a wonderful rose sugar scrub, that would act as the perfect gift.

 How To Dry Rose Petals In The Oven + A Bonus DIY AND Printable Labels!

 Drying roses at home is very simple, all you need is an oven.
 This is where I turn to Belling, Inside Every Great Home.
 Belling understands what busy family homes want and need from their kitchen appliances, so you can trust them!
 Especially, since they’ve been helping families create tasty, nutritious meals since 1912.
 Right now though, we aren’t making dinner (unless you’re drying rose petals to put on top of a chocolate cake).
 I’m drying rose petals to make a DIY body scrub (recipe below).

 Learn how to dry rose petals in just minutes…

 - Gather rose petals that are 100% pesticide-free (from your garden is great!) and check for bugs

 - Rinse the rose petals as gently as you can and ensure you drain them well